ProofOfPizza/proofofpizza.github.io/_posts/2022-03-07-how-to-learn-new-skills-wihtout-magic-promises.md

 >Live as if you were to die tomorrow.
 Learn as if you were to live forever.
 ><cite>Mahatma Gandhi</cite>

 You still did not get to do all before mentioned points, so you're waiting for the right moment?
 Waiting until work gets calmer?
 Waiting until new year ?
 Be careful: you will do what you practice, always.
 So be afraid to practice procrastination!
 Just stop pretending you will get to it.
-And when you are serious about it, when you feel enthousiasctic about learning something new: do it.
+And when you are serious about it, when you feel enthusiastic about learning something new: do it.
 Sort out a way to get started and get in the game.
 Tweak  the other points as you go.
 Preparation is great, but it does not have to be perfect!

 ## 5. Immerse yourself
 Learning something by doing it an hour a time, two times a week is very, very hard.
 You will find that you are wasting a lot of time and energy bringing back up what you already learned, what you were doing.
 If you want to learn effectively it is much better to take a period in which you spend as much time on it as possible.
 Don't try to learn five things at the same time.
 Choose one, and immerse yourself as much as possible.
 This is why #3 is important!.

-Immersion will also speed up learning, and that will do all kinds of wonderful things: You notice you're improving which fuels enthousiasm.
+Immersion will also speed up learning, and that will do all kinds of wonderful things: You notice you're improving which fuels enthusiasm.
 It can bring you to a point where the subject really becomes central in your thoughts.
 And while that may make you somewhat less attentive to other things, it fortifies your learning massively.
 Learning something is all about associations.
 The more associations you create in your brain, the stronger.
 As a simple example: Say you're learning coding, and you already know how to play some guitar.
 At some point, if you may get to the point that you go to rehearsal with your friends and suddenly it occurs to you that the guitar solo is just:
 ```
 const base_sequence = "Am Am G"
 for (let i = 1, i<=8, i++) {